 Kershaw-Ryan State Park

-As the ultimate adventure basecamp, hike the park’s short but spectacularly scenic trails that bring you up and out of this desert oasis to a ridgeline with amazing perspective of Rainbow Canyon below.
-Or, embrace the newly established Barnes Canyon Mountain Biking Trails system that runs adjacent to the Park itself before returning to the Kershaw-Ryan campground and cold springs for the night.
+Kershaw-Ryan State Park is located 3 miles from downtown Caliente, easily accessible through paved roads.
+As the ultimate adventure basecamp, hike the park’s short but spectacularly scenic overlook trails that bring you up and out of this desert oasis to a ridgeline with an amazing perspective of Rainbow Canyon below.
+Or, embrace the growing Barnes Canyon Mountain Biking Trails system that runs adjacent to the Nevada State Park before returning to the Kershaw-Ryan campground, picnic areas, and cold springs for the night.

-The 700-foot colorful canyon walls that house Kershaw-Ryan State Park are completely stunning, and a remnant of millions of years in the making.
-Lava and ash erupting from ancient volcanoes laid the groundwork for these colorful rock formations, while the water from the natural springs (and rivers that no longer exist in the region) forged deep channels within the rock, creating the striking canyon you see today.
+The 700-foot colorful canyon walls that house Kershaw-Ryan State Park in Caliente, NV are completely stunning, and a remnant of millions of years in the making.
+Lava and ash erupting from ancient volcanoes laid the groundwork for these vibrant rock formations.
+At the same time, the water from the natural springs forged deep channels within the rock, creating the striking canyon you see today.

-Admission to Kershaw-Ryan State Park is $5.00.
-Camping is $15.00 per night and offered on a first-come, first-served basis—sites may not be reserved.
+Admission to Kershaw-Ryan State Park is $5.00 ($10.00 for Non-NV Vehicles).
+Caliente camping is $15.00 per vehicle, per night (Non-NV Vehicles: $20.00 per vehicle, per night) and offered on a first-come, first-served basis—sites may not be reserved.